Applying for Aid

 Steps to Apply for Aid

-- After October 1, file the FAFSA or renewal FAFSA online at FAFSA on the Web.
-It is typically processed within 3-5 business days.
+- File the FAFSA online at studentaid.gov.
+The FAFSA will be available by the end of December 2023.
+Check studentaid.gov for more information.
+The FAFSA is typically processed within 3-5 business days.
 Because the FAFSA uses prior-prior year tax information, your should be able to do the IRS data retrieval to upload your income information directly into the FAFSA.

-- List Colorado School of Mines’ school code (001348) in the ‘School Section’ of FAFSA on the Web so we receive your data electronically.
+- List Colorado School of Mines’ school code (001348) in the ‘School Section’ of FAFSA so we receive your data electronically.

 You will receive an email notification from the Department of Education confirming that your FAFSA has been processed.
 Please be sure to read the entire email as the errors will appear toward the end.
 These errors may delay the processing of your financial aid award.
 Please contact our office if you have any questions.